-At RapidMiner, our mission is to make data science accessible to anyone, no matter what their background or skill set.
-With the recent release of RapidMiner Go, we expanded our offerings to those who don’t have experience with machine learning.
-Since then, we’ve been thinking about how we can reach even more users with data science.
+At RapidMiner, our mission is to make data science accessible to anyone, no matter what their background or skill set; we’re always thinking about how we can reach even more users with data science.

 After working remotely for the past several weeks, we realized the answer was right under our noses: RapidMiner Studio’s visual coding interface is perfect for those of us without fingers to type.
 Today, we’re breaking the species barrier and making machine learning relevant, useful, and accessible for cats and dogs in addition to our human userbase.